Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

     We have 2 classes

-Next we make the TCN model, we have a time series of length 500 in the dataset so we must model the receptive field size of the network to be equal or more than 500.
-We have two variables we can change to influence the receptive field size, the kernel size and then the number of layers of the TCN.
+Next, we make the TCN model.
+We have a time series of length 500 in the dataset, so we must model the receptive field size of the network to be equal or more than 500.
+We have two variables we can change to influence the receptive field size, the kernel size, and then the number of layers of the TCN.

 We will work with a kernel size of 10 and 5 layers as that gives us a RFS = 1 + (2^5-1)(10-1)*2 = 559 > 500.